terminusdb/terminusdb-blog/_posts/2020-07-24-the-power-of-web-object-query-language.md

 Putting a variable in the first two slots of the triple, will find all object IDs and properties in the database that have the specified value

 *WOQL.triple('v:Object ID', 'v:Properties', 10) //list of all objects and property names that have the value 10.* Putting variables in the first and third slots will find the names of all the properties that the specified object has which have that value

-*WOQL.triple('v:Object ID', 'date_born', 'v:Date of Births')  // returns list of all object ids and the values of their date_born properties*\
+*WOQL.triple('v:Object ID', 'date_born', 'v:Date of Births')  //returns list of all object ids and the values of their date_born properties*\
 Entering variables in the second and third slot finds all the properties and their values for the object with the specified ID: *WOQL.triple('joe', 'v:Joes Properties', "v:Property Values")*

 The third and final pattern is easier still; adding variables in all three slots will match every single triple in the database.
 In fact, because this is so useful, WOQL provides a special built-in shortcut for generating this pattern: *WOQL.star() //generates a triple query with variables in all 3 spots - returns all triples in the database*